 Vodafone Germany IP Core Backbone is the public registry name for RIPE entity ANOC1-RIPE, the administrative contact for autonomous system AS210849.
 This role anchors Vodafone Germany’s backbone network in the global routing registry, giving it authority over critical database records that determine how the network is seen by the rest of the internet.

-Because it can modify route objects and maintainer associations, any change made via this role propagates into BGP routing decisions.
+Because it can modify route entities and maintainer associations, any change made via this role propagates into BGP routing decisions.
 A misconfiguration or unauthorized update could misdirect traffic or disrupt connectivity for the large customer base that relies on Vodafone Germany’s infrastructure.
 Monitoring this role provides early warning of routing shifts that could degrade network integrity.

 Public registry records from the RIPE Database confirm that ANOC1-RIPE is the admin-c for AS210849, which Vodafone Germany operates as part of its IP core.
 RDAP data includes a German phone number linked to the role.
 Vodafone Germany’s website publishes a dedicated abuse-reporting page, though the registry does not explicitly list ANOC1-RIPE as an abuse contact.
 No natural person is identified behind the role.

-The entity can add, modify, or delete route objects and maintainer references in the RIPE Database.
+The entity can add, modify, or delete route entities and maintainer references in the RIPE Database.
 These changes are ingested by the Internet Routing Registry and influence global BGP announcements.
 In addition, the published email and phone number serve as the primary public channel for network operators, peers, and security teams to reach Vodafone Germany’s backbone engineers.

 In practice, the role likely also fields abuse reports and security notifications, but no official abuse-c attribute confirms this.